yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Once you have given a lesson several times, you’re unlikely to make anything other than basic typing mistakes (which can still be informative).
 You can try to remember past mistakes and make them deliberately, but that often feels forced.
 An alternative approach is twitch coding: ask learners one by one to tell you what to type next.
 This is pretty much guaranteed to get you into some kind of trouble.

+FIXME: explain why an error was thrown, because of what element in the code.
+It helps a lot when you make explicit what every piece of the code is doing by creating new examples that show why an error is thrown in one situation but not in another.

 ## conclusions

+## Aknowledges

+Thanks to Paola Corrales and Elio Campitelli for their comments on a early draft of this blog post.